Operating Model

 Operating Principle

-Turnover planning that works for operators
+Turnover planning that works for operators and lenders

 Delivery Groups